Danil-Grigorev/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 *Post-install phase:*

 - Using `CredentialsRequest` is the default option, every supported `CCM` within the `Deployment` will request its own set of credentials.
-- A set of `CredentialsRequest` resources will be hosted under each provider repository, and created by the `CVO`, similarly to the [machine-api](https://github.com/openshift/machine-api-operator/blob/6f629682b791a6f4992b78218bfc6e41a32abbe9/install/0000_30_machine-api-operator_00_credentials-request.yaml) approach.
+- A set of `CredentialsRequest` resources will be hosted under `CCCMO` repository, and created by the `CVO`, similarly to the [machine-api](https://github.com/openshift/machine-api-operator/blob/6f629682b791a6f4992b78218bfc6e41a32abbe9/install/0000_30_machine-api-operator_00_credentials-request.yaml) approach.

 ### Upgrade/Downgrade strategy